• Skip to primary navigation

 Labeled ingredients to make a classic margarita.

-What you need to make a classic margarita.
+What you need to make the best margarita on the rocks.

-A classic margarita recipe just has a few ingredients.
-Fresh lime juice, orange liqueur and tequila make a tasty drink.
+A classic on the rocks margarita recipe just has a few ingredients.

 I prefer to use a Blanco tequila, but you could use a reposado if you prefer.
-Casamigos is a great tequila to use.
-It has slight vanilla notes that blend really well in a cocktail.
-It is also tasty on its own (or in Tequila and Coke), so you can't go wrong.
+Cazadores is a great tequila to use.
+It has a great price point and blends really well in a cocktail.
+It is also tasty on its own (or in Tequila and Coke), so you can’t go wrong.

 I also really like DeLeon Tequila and Santo Tequila.
 But feel free to use your favorite!
 Usually, in mixed drinks, you can use pretty much any kind of liquor.
 But you really do taste the tequila in this recipe so make sure you use one that you like.